Open-STEM/XRPUsersGuide/course/introduction.rst

 -------

-The recommended programming tool for the XRP is XRPCode.
+The recommended programming tool for the XRP is `XRPCode <https://xrpcode.wpi.edu>`_.
 It is a web-based single tool designed specifically for the XRP to support programming in either Python or Blockly.
 It also can check and update firmware and library versions on the robot as new software releases become available.
 XRPCode is a web-based programming system that